HadrienG2/phalanstery/README.md

-The goal of any user mode tasking library is to permit the existence of a large amount of cooperative tasks in a program, in order to expose the internal concurrency of a program and allow latency hiding of IO operations, while bounding the number of underlying OS threads to a reasonable amount (typically more or less the amount of CPU cores or hardware threads on the host).
+The goal of any user mode tasking library is to permit the existence of a large amount of cooperative tasks in a program, in order to expose the internal concurrency of a program and allow latency hiding of IO operations, but while bounding the number of underlying OS threads to a reasonable amount (typically more or less the amount of CPU cores or hardware threads on the host).

 The low-level interface to this specific library was heavily influenced by the design of out-of-order OpenCL command queues, a model for asynchronous computation and I/O which I think is very elegant and has proven to